ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/07--concurrency-and-asynchronous-patterns/terms.md

 - During the *execution* step, the operation proceeds independently of the main program flow.
 This allows the program to remain responsive and continue with other tasks.

-- The nex one is the *resolution* step.
+- The next one is the *resolution* step.
 If the operation is successful, the Promise is fulfilled with the result.
 If the operation fails, the Promise is rejected with an error.
 The fulfillment or rejection of the Promise resolves the Future.